 Knowing that presentation rehearsal isn’t a chore might be welcome news to any presenter.
 But that also means you should put in the time and effort to rehearse your presentation.

 However, it can be difficult to find the time.
 That’s a problem for everyone.
 Every speaker.
 Every presenter.
+Because there are some good reasons why you should practise your speech or presentation.

-But when you recognise the value of a good rehearsal you’ll somehow find the essential time to do it right.
+Clearly, when you recognise the value of a good rehearsal you’ll somehow find the essential time to do it right.
 So, to help you, there are 3 good reasons why you should want to rehearse your presentation.

 First, learn to appreciate your beginning and ending.
 Then, savour the flow of your logic as you rehearse each point in your argument.
 Relish those pauses and imagine your message being well-received.